oscar6echo/Poker2/README.md

 ## Texas Hold'em Poker Hand Evaluator ##

 This is an exploration of the Texas Hold'em Poker game, in python and javascript.
-An IPython notebook presents the algorithm, originally from [SpecialK](http://specialk-coding.blogspot.fr/2010/04/texas-holdem-7-card-evaluator_23.html) and the main results.
+An IPython notebook ([Here](http://oscar6echo.github.io/Poker2/viz/nbviewer/Poker.html) it is in its html form) presents the algorithm, originally from [SpecialK](http://specialk-coding.blogspot.fr/2010/04/texas-holdem-7-card-evaluator_23.html) and the main results.
-[Here](http://oscar6echo.github.io/Poker2/viz/nbviewer/Poker.html) it is in its html form.
 The tables are available in csv format.
 The repo contains fast (jit numba accelerated) Python script to create the tables.
 The main results: